-Here are some tips to do smart tax planing
+Here are some tips for doing smart tax planning

-- Plan your investment with long term view so that your financial goal also being met alongwith your tax goals.
+- Plan your investment with a long term view so that your financial goal is also being met along with your tax goals.

-- Please check for Lock-In period and reversal of tax benefits in case of early withdrawal.
+- Please check for the Lock-In period and reversal of tax benefits in case of early withdrawal.

 - Please consider if any TDS is deducted at source while planning tax.

-- Investment in Debt Market Mutual Fund is better than FD in bank, as former can be considered for short term or long term capital gain which is maximum 20%, while later is considered directly for tax bracket which may go up to 30%.
+- Investment in Debt Market Mutual Fund is better than FD in banks, as the former can be considered for short term or long term capital gain, which is a maximum of 20%, while later is considered directly for tax bracket which may go up to 30%.

 Furthermore, your bonus amount from the employer can also be beneficial for your tax exemption.
 But it would help if you kept a few things in mind: